davidtchiu/davidtchiu.github.io/teaching/cs475/hwk6.hashmap/index.md

 [5pt] All locks should be hidden from users.

-[5pt] You properly free up any dynamically allocated memory.
+[5pt] Your program is free of memory leaks and dangling pointers.
 ```

 #### Submitting Your Assignment